Temperatur Spot

 What are Hot and Cold Spots in a Home?

-Hot and cold spots in a home are those unexpected temperature irregularities that can be found both in the summer or winter months.
-They can occur due to issues such as inadequate insulation, air leaks, convection problems, radiant imbalances, air pressure variations and others.
+What is a cold spot in a house?
+Along with hot spots, these are those unexpected temperature irregularities, sometimes appearing as random cold spots in house, that can be found both in the summer or winter months.
+They can occur due to issues such as inadequate insulation, air leaks, convection problems, radiant imbalances, air pressure variations, or others, sometimes even resulting in specific warm spots on floor if ductwork or radiant heat is involved.
 These irregularities can make rooms uncomfortable and lead to higher energy bills, but fortunately it is possible to fix them!

 With the correct analysis of what’s causing the hot or cold spot and some strategic adjustments – like sealing up gaps, making sure there’s sufficient insulation and strategically using curtains – a homeowner should be able to successfully solve this problem.